Menu

 response = llm.invoke([SystemMessage(...), HumanMessage(content=combined)])

-Why it breaks: GPT-4o has a 128K token context window.
-Three large PDFs can exceed this and cause an API error.
+Why it breaks: GPT-4o caps out at 128K tokens.
+Three hefty PDFs can blow past that limit and trigger an API error.

 Fix: